 A tree at The Bloody Angle was made famous, its stump immortalized in the Smithsonian Institution.

 At the beginning of the battle, the trunk was 22 inches around.

-By the battle’s end, it had been sawed in half — by small-arms fire.
+By the battle’s end, it was eaten in half by small-arms fire.

 In 1892, almost three decades after the end of the Civil War, Bishop and about 200 other veterans and their families moved from Michigan to Clallam County.

 The Union veterans post in Port Angeles was one of the largest in the country.

 Their $6-to-$8 monthly pension checks — and earnings at what was known as the Grand Army of the Republic sawmill — helped keep Port Angeles afloat for several years.

 Bishop lived for three decades in Port Angeles, moving to Port Orchard in Kitsap County after his wife’s death.